guaix-ucm/pyemir/doc/user/imaging.rst

 -----------

 :Mode: Stare Image
-:Recipe class: :class:`~emir.recipes.StareImageRecipe`
+:Recipe class: :class:`~emirdrp.recipes.StareImageRecipe`
-:Input class: :class:`~emir.recipes.StareImageRecipeInput`
+:Input class: :class:`~emirdrp.recipes.StareImageRecipeInput`
-:Result class: :class:`~emir.recipes.StareImageRecipeResult`
+:Result class: :class:`~emirdrp.recipes.StareImageRecipeResult`

 The effect of recording images of the sky in a given pointing position of the TS.